lbragstad/revolver/README.rst

 - keystonegamma.example.com

-You could run revolver from keystonealpha.example.com to push it's key repository to the other Keystone nodes with the following inventory file:
+You could run revolver from keystonealpha.example.com to push it's key repository to the other Keystone nodes with the following contents in an inventory file:

-  $ cat inventory
   keystonebeta.example.com
   keystonegamma.example.com

+Which can be run using:

   $ ansible-playbook -i inventory --sudo deploy.yaml

 Note that this will require the public ssh key from keystonealpha.example.com